- Major, Minor, and Modified Major

 What makes the dark so terrifying?
 Why do humans use fiction to invent strange creatures and supernatural threats?
 How does horror contribute to what it means to be human?
 What does the weird or the strange tell us about society?
 This course examines the literary, philosophical, and social aspects of weird fiction, a tradition of literature and genre fiction running from the early nineteenth century up to the present.
 It examines the most well-known writer of the weird, H.P.
 Lovecraft, but it also looks at work by Mary Shelley, Edgar Allan Poe, Octavia Butler, Victor LaValle, Kelly Link, Jeff VanderMeer, and others.
 The course introduces students to the study of genre fiction, theoretical approaches to literature (including posthumanism, psychoanalysis, and ecotheory), and cultural studies (including critical race theory and feminism).
 It asks students to consider how weird fiction challenges racism, misogyny, homophobia, and colonialism.
 While no prior training in critical theory is necessary, students are encouraged to have some familiarity in analyzing and writing on literature.
 The class will also offer opportunities for creative efforts and experimental writing.
-Dist: LIT; WCult: W. Course Group II and Course Group III.
+Dist: LIT; WCult: W. Course Group III.

 In responding to the obstacles facing America's immigrants -- problems of xenophobia, dislocation, split identity, family disunity and claustrophobia, culture shock, language barriers, economic marginality, and racial and national oppression -- women often assume special burdens and find themselves having to invent new roles.
 They often bring powerful bicultural perspectives to their tasks of survival and opportunity seeking, however, and are increasingly active in struggles for cultural expression and social and economic justice.
 We will examine the different conditions for women in a variety of immigrant groups in America, reading in several histories, anthologies of feminist criticism, interdisciplinary surveys, and relevant texts in critical theory, and on the words, in autobiography, poetry, and fiction, of foreign-born women writers.
 We will read such works as Maxine Hong Kingston's The Woman Warrior; Bharati Mukerjee's Darkness; Marilyn Chin's The Phoenix Gone; Jamaica Kincaid's Lucy; and Shelly Oria's New York 1, Tel Aviv 0.
 Dist: LIT; WCult: W. Course Group III.